 The man to get things done, positive, decisive and capable, the ‘VC’ puts into action the Executive Committee’s decisions and strategies.
 Roger sings as a Baritone in the choir.

 Maintains administrative records – Communicates with the choir – Deals with correspondence to and from other choirs/organisations.
-Danny sings as a Baritone in the choir.
+Garry sings as a First Tenor in the choir.

 Visits venues to ascertain staging, seating and access requirements for the choir – organise stage management at performances – co-ordinate team to transport equipment to venues.
-Phil sings as a Baritone in the choir.
+Terry sings as a First Tenor in the choir.

 The most important person in the team – without a venue or concert we have nowhere to sing – seek out venues and ascertain their suitability – confirm availability of music team and book concerts – collects the concert fees.
-If a member of the choir is interested in undertaking this essential role then please contact us.
+Brian sings as a Baritone in the choir.

-It’s not just about the touring, although this is a big part of the role, the Social Sec also works with the Ladies Support Group to ensure a range of social events for the choir and arranges the ‘Afterglow’ (social sings in the pub following a concert).
-John who sings as a Bass in the choir will be retiring from the position of Social Secretary in 2019 so if a member of the choir is interested in undertaking this essential role then please contact us.
+It’s not just about the touring, although this is a big part of the role, the Social Sec also works with the Carlton Support Group to ensure a range of social events for the choir and arranges the ‘Afterglow’ (social sings in the pub following a concert).
+Stan sings as a First Tenor in the choir.

 Maintains records of members of the choir – reports on attendance to the executive committee – works with section leaders to promote attendance.
-Alistair sings as a Bass in the choir.
+Bo sings as a Second Tenor in the choir.

 Manages the choir finances – keeps the executive committee informed of choir finances – accepts the money!
-Geoff sings as a First Tenor in the choir.
+Joe sings as a Bass in the choir.

 The Music Team